pivotal/docs-tap/workloads/spec-reference.md

 > **Note** It might not be necessary to change the default Git implementation
 > but some providers, such as Azure DevOps, require you to use `libgit2` due to
 > the server-side implementation providing support only for [git's v2
-> protocol](https://git-scm.com/docs/protocol-v2).
+> protocol](https://git-scm.com/docs/protocol-v2) that the link name should not be a topic title or |THIRD-PARTY-NAME documentation|. ฿-->.
 For information about the
 > features supported by each implementation, see [git
-> implementation](https://fluxcd.io/flux/components/source/gitrepositories/#git-implementation) in the flux
+> implementation](https://fluxcd.io/flux/components/source/gitrepositories/#git-implementation) that the link name should not be a topic title or |THIRD-PARTY-NAME documentation|. ฿--> in the flux
 > documentation.

 For information about how to create a Workload that uses a GitHub